Everything You Need to Know About Traumatic Brain Injuries (TBI)

 Gun accidents cause a number of traumatic brain injuries each year.
 If you own guns, you will need to take the time to ensure they are locked away safely and stay out of your children’s hands.
 Getting a quality gun safe is the first step in reducing the chance of a traumatic brain injury due to gun accidents.
 You will also need to remember to store your guns without ammunition in them.
 Storing the guns and ammunition in two different places can reduce the chance of an accident occurring.

 The severity of the brain injury will dictate the physical and mental effects an individual will face, in the short-term and long-term.

 - Balance Difficulty

 - Concentration difficulties

 - Memory loss

-Speech and Language Challenges: difficult communication including writing, reading, and speaking
+- Speech and Language Challenges: difficulties communicating with writing, reading, and speaking

 In the state of Louisiana, there are frequent accident events that typically cause a TBI.
 The majority of traumatic brain injuries today are the result of falls.
 Dangerous falls that produce a TBI are especially prevalent among adults over the age of 65.
 If you or a loved one sustained a fall in a public place because of wet floors or other unsafe conditions and suffered a TBI, you may be entitled to seek financial compensation for your injuries.

 Motor vehicle and motorcycle accidents also account for a high percentage of the traumatic brain injuries reported.
 A TBI occurs when the brain is jostled, causing it to make contact with the skull.
 The force of a car or motorcycle crash can cause the brain to push forcefully against the skull resulting in bleeding, swelling, and bruising.